What is an Ergonomic Injury?

 In an industrial workplace such as a warehouse, manufacturing center, or distribution facility, the movements required by Industrial Athletes™ are typically much more dynamic and fast paced.
 Common operations required include lifting, reaching, crouching, and operating powered equipment.
 Due to the changing nature of these environments and high capital investment required to modify them when compared to offices, job tasks frequently require the use of stressful body positions – which are a key contributing factor.

 Combined with high demands on worker productivity over the course of a 10-12+ hour shift, workers are incentivized to complete such repetitive motions as quickly as possible, leading to the use of sub-optimal body mechanics.
 As a result many Industrial Athletes™ are exposed to practically all of the ingredients that contribute to ergonomic injuries throughout their day.

 When an ergonomic injury does occur, the results are felt all around.
 In such manual jobs, an individual’s ability to move freely and comfortably is crucial to their ability to perform the required tasks, making an ergonomic injury severely limiting.
 Pain and limited ranges of motion may prevent workers who are experiencing symptoms from performing their job at all, resulting in days away from work and lost productivity.

 Fortunately, ergonomists are professionals dedicated to the reduction of ergonomic injuries in the workplace, and have identified proven methods for preventing MMHs from afflicting the workforce.
-These include implementing engineering controls like job redsigns, or using technology to reduce the loads placed on Industrial Athletes™.
+These include implementing engineering controls like job redesigns, or using technology to reduce the loads placed on Industrial Athletes™.
 Crucially too, this includes training and motivating a change in behavior from workers to utilize their body in the safest way possible throughout the day.
-While none of these interventions in isolation can guarantee the prevention of ergonomic injuries, an active safety program can drastically reduce the occurence of these injuries in the workplace.
+While none of these interventions in isolation can guarantee the prevention of ergonomic injuries, an active safety program can drastically reduce the occurrence of these injuries in the workplace.